 - Students learn about polygons this week!
 Create this cool Geoboard to practice your polygon making and naming!

 - You could also have a polygon scavenger hunt in the car as you drive somewhere (groceries, stores, Catholic Schoolhouse meeting?).
 Give each student a list of polygons to find.
-First to find them all wins!
-(You’d be surprised how many you DO find- did you know STOP signs are octogons?
+The first to find them all wins!
+(You’d be surprised how many you DO find- did you know STOP signs are octagons?
 Yields are triangles, and there are many quadrilaterals!)

 - Next time you’re at the dinner table together, challenge your students to make different polygons (and name them) with their napkins!
 Let your students know they don’t have to be ‘regular’ polygons (not all the sides have to have the same length).

 Here are some hints for napkin polygons:

 Just a napkin is square or rectangle

 Fold it corner to corner to get a triangle.

 Fold two corners to the middle and you get a shape with 5 sides!
 A pentagon!